 If the Adjudicator determines that a violation has occurred, the Respondent is "Responsible" and the Adjudicator will then determine the appropriate sanctions.
-This determination will be made within fifteen (15) days of receipt of the investigative report.
-If found "Not Responsible", both Respondent and Complainant will be notified in writing of the outcome, rationale for the not responsible finding, and any related action (including communication of continued measure such as a no contact directive).
+This determination will be made within a timely manner.
+If found "Not Responsible", both Respondent and Reporter will be notified in writing of the outcome, rationale for the not responsible determination, and any related action (including communication of continued measure such as a no contact directive).

-Determination of Sanctions
+• Determination of Sanctions

-If the Respondent has accepted responsibility or the Adjudicator has made a finding of responsibility, based on review of the investigative report and related materials, the Adjudicator will determine the appropriate sanctions.
+If the Respondent has accepted responsibility or the Adjudicator has made a determination of responsibility, based on review of the investigative report and related materials, the Adjudicator will determine the appropriate sanctions.

 Consideration may be given to the nature of and the circumstances surrounding the violation, prior disciplinary violations, precedent cases, College safety concerns and any other information deemed relevant by the Adjudicator.
-Past findings of sexual misconduct, relationship violence, or stalking may be admissible for consideration during sanctioning.
+Past determinations of sexual misconduct, relationship violence, or stalking may be admissible for consideration during sanctioning.
 The Adjudicator will render a written decision detailing the factual findings supporting the determination and the rationale for the sanction(s) imposed, if applicable.

-The sanctioning determination is to be made by the Adjudicator within ten (10) calendar days of receiving the investigative report with indication the Respondent accepted responsibility or Adjudicator determination of responsibility.
-Both Respondent and Complainant will be notified in writing of the outcome, rationale for finding and sanctions, and/or remedies.
-Determination of sanctions is final.
+The sanctioning determination is to be made by the Adjudicator in a timely manner upon receiving the investigative report with indication the Respondent accepted responsibility or Adjudicator determination of responsibility.
+Both Respondent and Reporter will receive simultaneous, written notification of the outcome, rationale for the determination of responsibility and sanctions, and/or remedies.
+Sanctions are final.